Hot Water Cylinder Leak Wellington

 The mains pressure steel tanks last 5-20 years and may require upgrading the valve train to modern codes and installation instructions.

 The options are replacing like for like or upgrade to either a bigger tank.
-You can make it solar ready or change to a different type of water heater or energy source such as a Gas Continuous Flow water heater.
+You can make it solar ready or change it to a different type of water heater or energy source such as a Gas Continuous Flow water heater.

 Comparatively a simple job which involves –